simonevaccari/machine-learning-process/docs/inference-container.md

 # Inference container:

-This module enables users to create an inference pipeline that take a Sentinel-2 STAC Item from the [Planetary Computer](https://planetarycomputer.microsoft.com/api/stac/v1/collections), and generates a binary mask TIFF image using a pre-trained CNN model.
+This module enables users to create an inference pipeline that takes a Sentinel-2 STAC Item from the [Planetary Computer](https://planetarycomputer.microsoft.com/api/stac/v1/collections), and generates a binary mask TIFF image using a pre-trained CNN model.
 For details on how the model was trained, refer to the [training container documentation](./training-container.md).

-## **Make Inference Module:**
+## **`Make Inference` Module:**

 **Inputs**:

-- `input_reference`: The reference to a Sentinel-2 product on [planetary computer](https://planetarycomputer.microsoft.com/api/stac/v1/collections).
-The application will give you an accurate result if the sentinel-2 product has no/low cloud-cover.
+- `input_reference`: A list of Sentinel-2 product references from [Planetary Computer](https://planetarycomputer.microsoft.com/api/stac/v1/collections).
+Note: the inference application provides accurate results only when the Sentinel-2 product has low or no cloud cover.
+High cloud coverage may significantly reduce prediction accuracy.

 **Outputs**:

-- `{STAC_ITEM_ID}_classified.tif`: A binary `.tif` image in `COG` format classifies:
+- `{STAC_ITEM_ID}_classified.tif`: A binary `.tif` image in `COG` format containing the full-resolution land cover classification predicted by the model, with each pixel assigned to a land cover class as defined in the table below.
+- `overview_{STAC_ITEM_ID}_classified.tif`: A binary `.tif` image in `COG` format containing lower-resolution overview of the classification result, generated to support fast visualisation and efficient browsing across zoom levels.
+- `STAC objects`: STAC objects related to the provided masks, including STAC Catalog and STAC Item.

+*Land Cover Classes*
 | Class ID | Class Name            |
 |----------|-----------------------|
 | 0        | AnnualCrop            |